-- 1. The bow shall be the traditional longbow made from wood, with stacked belly, and nocks.
-For 24 inch to 26-inch arrows the bow shall be not less than sixty inches in length; and for arrows 27 inches or longer the bow shall be not less than sixty-six inches in length, this being measured between the string nocks. - 2.
-At no point shall the depth of the bow measured from back to belly be less than five eighths of the width of the bow at the same section. - 3.
-Bows of bamboo, constructed in conformity with the above, shall be permitted. - 4.
+- 1. The bow shall be the traditional longbow made from wood, either "self", "backed" or "laminated" with stacked belly, and nocks.
+It shall be not less than five feet in length for an arrow of less than 27 inches and not less than five feet six inches in length for a 27" or longer arrow, this being measured along the back between the string nocks. - 2.
+At no point shall the depth of the bow, measured from back to belly, be less than 5/8 (five eighths) of the width of the bow at the same cambered D shaped cross section.
+Bows of bamboo, constructed in conformity with the above, shall be permitted. - 3.
 Strings may be of either natural or man-made substance, and may, if desired, embody a "kisser" at any point as required, to facilitate a consistent draw position.
-The use of extended 'platform' tabs for this purpose is not allowed. - 5 Marks on the bow limb, or rubber bands of no more than one eighth of an inch in depth and thickness, are permitted; but sights as such are not allowed. - 6.
-The bow shall carry no support for the arrow.
+The use of extended 'platform' tabs for this purpose is not allowed. - 4.
+Marks on the bow limb, or rubber bands are permitted, but sights are not allowed. - 5.
+The bow shall carry no support for the arrow. - 6.
+Wooden shafts only are allowed.

-- 7. Wooden shafts only are allowed. - 8.
-Fletching shall consist of feathers only. - 9.
-Bow weights for Women, Men and Juniors shall be: 15,88 kg (35lbs); 22,7kg (50lbs); Unlimited.
+- 7. Fletching shall consist of feathers only. - 8.
+Bow weights for Women, Men and Juniors shall be: 15,9 kg (35lbs); 22,7kg (50lbs); Unlimited.